Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: The moduli space of parahoric torsors and the main theorem

-In this section we study the moduli space of semistable $(\Gamma,G)$--bundles on $Y$ of local type $\boldsymbol\tau$ (see Definition \ref{ramstability}) and prove the basic geometric properties of this space.
-We use these to conclude similar facts about the space of semistable and stable parahoric torsors by appealing to Theorem \ref{stableparahoricgamma}.
+The aim of this section is to construct the moduli space of semistable $(\Gamma,G)$--bundles on $Y$ of local type $\boldsymbol\tau$ (see Definition \ref{ramstability}), or equivalently, by Theorem \ref{stableparahoricgamma} the moduli space of semistable and stable parahoric torsors.
 We essentially follow the strategy of Balaji-Seshadri \cite{basa} and Balaji-Biswas-Nagaraj \cite{bbn1}.
-It is shown in \cite[Theorem 5.8]{bbn1} that the moduli space $M_{_Y}(\Gamma, G)$ of $\Gamma$--stable $(\Gamma,G)$--bundles is realized as a good quotient $Q_{_{(\Gamma,G)}}//{\mathcal H}$ of a suitably defined scheme $Q_{_{(\Gamma,G)}}$.
+We briefly outline a proof of \cite[Theorem 5.8]{bbn1}.